-- Submit "Application for Graduation" on AccessPlus by the deadline indicated by the Graduate College - Discuss with your major professor and committee, and identify a date for the Final Oral - Submit "Request for Final Oral Exam" to Graduate College 3 weeks before the exam date - Complete the Final Oral Exam - Submit the "Graduate Student Approval Form" to Graduate College after passing your final oral (MS/PhD).
-This form requires the signature of your major professor and the Director of Graduate Education (DOGE) - Submit the "Request for Graduation Check/Approval" form to Graduate College (MEng) - Upload your final thesis/dissertation to ProQuest/UMI.
+- Discuss with your major professor and committee, and identify a date for the Final Oral Exam - Apply for Graduation in Workday by the deadline indicated by the Graduate College - Submit "Request for Final Oral Exam" in Workday 3 weeks before the exam date - Successfully complete the Final Oral Exam - MS/PhD students must submit the "Graduate Student Approval Form" to Graduate College after passing your final oral.
+This form will then routed to your major professor and the Director of Graduate Education (DOGE) for approval - MEng students must submit the "Request for Graduation Check/Approval" form to Graduate College - Upload your final thesis/dissertation to ProQuest/UMI.
 Discuss with your Major Professor if there is a need for a delayed release or other options.
-Trainings are available to inform you of this process and the various options. - Return keys (just prior to departing from campus)
+Trainings are available to inform you of this process and the various options. - Clean office space and return keys (just prior to departing from campus)